arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/datasheet/datasheet.md

 Internet of Things, outdoor asset tracking, positioning, cellular connectivity, fleet management

 # Features
 **Note:** This board requires a compatible MKR or Portenta board to function.
-Use together with the Arduino Vision Shield® is not supported.
+Use together with the Arduino® Vision Shield is not supported.
 - Cinterion TX62 wireless module
   - Cellular connectivity and positioning support
   - Embedded IPv4 and IPv6 TCP/IP stack access